National cloud deployments

 For more information about the availability of Microsoft 365 usage reports in national clouds, see Working with Microsoft 365 usage reports in Microsoft Graph.

 (*) Limited support for Exchange and OneDrive services only.
-Azure AD services aren't supported.
+Microsoft Entra services aren't supported.

 Certain services and features that are in specific regions of the global service might not be available in all of the national clouds.
 To find out what services are available, see products available by region.